yucombinator/MicrowaveTimePicker/README.md

 - [x] Make it work on Android 2.1+
 - [ ] Light theme support
 - [ ] Support for different locales
+- [ ] There is a weird issue with the padding on the bold font in Android 2.1 - 2.3, I haven't been able to fix it, but if anyone wants to take a look...
+-
 Released under the Apache License